The Unfulfilled Promise of Car Telemetry Data

 • Monitoring of fluid levels, battery charge level

-• Reading of diagnostic trouble codes
+• Reading diagnostic trouble codes

-• Total mileage and usage time tracking
+• Tracking total mileage and usage time

 • And much more…

-How can data be utilised commercially?
+How can data be commercially utilised?

 Remote diagnosis of fault codes

-Remote reading of odometer
+Remote mileage reading

-Fleet management for SMEs
+Fleet management for SME businesses

-3. Predictive maintenance planning and optimisation of their timing.
+3. Predictive maintenance planning and timing optimisation.

 4. Real-time monitoring of vehicle condition.